The translation of this document is outdated.

 Section 47.
 Local government administrative acts may be

-adopted by the city or municipality council if the law does not
+adopted by the council if the law does not provide for other

 Administrative acts issued by the local government